Koldo affair: European Commission investigation

 After the scandal in Spain came to light, the European Commission launched an investigation in June 2023 to determine whether European Union funds were misused in the corruption scandal.
 Of particular note to European investigators are the contracts supplied to the regional governments in the Canary Islands and Balearic Islands in April and May 2020 respectively.
 The Ciudadanos party in the European Parliament reported the potential illicit use of European Regional Development Fund money to buy health equipment during the pandemic to the European Public Prosecutor's Office.
-In the May 2023 regional elections, both the Canary Islands and Balearic Islands regional governments flipped from the PSOE to the PP.
+In the May 2023 Spanish regional elections, both the Canary Islands and Balearic Islands regional governments flipped from the PSOE to the People's Party (PP).
 On 26 February 2024, Spanish judge Moreno Chamarro ordered that a copy of the case from the Anticorruption Prosecutor's Office be sent to the EPPO, along with a report into the awarding of contracts to SGAE, after the order of secrecy around the investigation was lifted.

 On 4 March 2024, the EPPO announced that it would investigate the Canaries and Balearic governments' purchases of masks, and the Audiencia Nacional judge Manuel García-Castellón agreed to hear the case.
 While García-Castellón would ultimately judge the case, European prosecutors rather than Spanish ones would lead the investigation.
 On 14 March 2024, Johannes Hahn, the European Commissioner for Budget and Administration, promised that the scrutiny would be rigorous to protect the integrity of member states' contributions and Monika Hohlmeier asked the Spanish government to collaborate fully with the European investigation.
 During this time, the new PP government in the Balearic Islands let the claim against the purchase of defective masks during the pandemic expire.

 On 9 and 10 April 2024, the EPPO seized a series of documents relating to the purchase of SGAE's masks, confirming that the Balearic government spent €3.7 million and the Canaries €12 million.
 Overall, European investigators suspected illegalities in €32 million worth of mask purchases.
 An advance of €2 million was paid to a company with no prior experience in health equipment for a million masks which never arrived.
 The Anticorruption Prosecutor's Office later advised European investigators to narrow the investigation solely to contracts which affected European payments, rather than all of SGAE's contracts.